osrf/gazebo_user_guide/src/started_models_building.md

 **Step 3: Add to the .model file**

-With a working `.model` file, slowly start adding in more complexity.
+With a working model file, slowly start adding in more complexity.
 With each new addition, load the model using the graphical client to make sure your model is correct.